-The 2005-06 Main Estimates reflect a new accounting policy for tangible capital assets adopted in 2004-05 by the Government of Yukon in accordance with the Canadian Institute of Chartered Accountants' Public Sector Accounting Board (PSAB) guidelines.
-Implementation of this new accounting policy brings the government closer to the accounting policies that have been utilized by the private sector for many years.
+The 2011-12 Main Estimates reflect the accounting policy for tangible capital assets adopted in 2004-05 by the Government of Yukon in accordance with the Canadian Institute of Chartered Accountants' Public Sector Accounting Board (PSAB) guidelines.
+Implementation of this accounting policy brings the government closer to the accounting policies that have been utilized by the private sector for many years.